 8. Mujaddara (Lentils and Rice)

 “Mujaddara” is an Arabic word that means “marked” or “spotted,” describing how this dish looks.
-It is a traditional dish in Levantine cuisine served across different countries.
+It is a traditional dish in Levantine cuisine that is served across different countries.
 However, it originated in Lebanon and is deemed one of its popular national meals.
 Mujaddara also happens to be an ancient food that goes way back in time and is known in the rest of the Middle East.

 This dish is a recipe where lentils and rice meet together, and before you even ask, no, it is not the same thing as Koshari.
 However, it is still a vegetarian dish, where rice, lentils, and onions are cooked together and soaked in herbs and yoghurt to provide a rich flavour.